dyivv/jivayydelacruz/README.md

 <div align="center">

- 🔭 I’m currently working with my team on a client project, **Crowdfunding System**
+ 🔭 I’m currently working with my team on a capstone project, **KulPi: A Mobile Role-Playing Game**
  </div>

  <br/>